FeiYGH/FeiPortfolioMarkdown/README.md

 ### Shamazin (Spring Boot, JPA/Hibernate, Postgres, ReactJS, HTML/CSS, React Styled) &nbsp; &nbsp; live site coming | [github frontend](https://github.com/TheReallyGreatTeamFSEMarch2021/ReactShamazin) | [github backend](https://github.com/TheReallyGreatTeamFSEMarch2021/Shamazin2)
 _Clone of Amazon Item Show Page._
 * Worked remotely in a team of seven people to create this website, following the agile methodology and using Github to track, resolve conflicts, and merge.
-* Set up the backend for the Product Photos Component, using Hibernate/JPA to write the models, and writing the REST APIs (model, control, service, repository classes, and service layers tests).
+* Set up the backend for the Product Photos Component, writing the REST APIs (model, control, service, and repository classes, and service layers tests).
+Used Hibernate/JPA.
 * Built the Product Photos React frontend component, implementing and hooking up a React-Image-Magnifiers library to create photo magnification effect.
 * Built out backend login and register functionality using Spring Security and JWT Token for future login and register functionality.
 * Did styling of Product Photos components and certain other components of the website, including NavBar and Login page.